Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: Introduction

-In many applications of stochastic optimization such as financial management, the value of $f(x,\xi)$ stands for a random monetary loss caused by the decision $x$.
-Its expectation then provides a risk-neutral measure for this loss.
-However, it is often desirable to use other measures of risk, often more risk-averse than expectation, as the objective function in the above model.
-As explained in detail in Rockafellar (2007), it is reasonable to think of $f(x,\xi)$ as a single random variable $\X$ in the space of $\LL^2$ and consider a risk measure $\cR$ of $\X$ as a functional in the space of $\LL^2$, $\cR:\LL^2\to(-\i,+\i]$.
-The functional $ \cR(\X)$ is a surrogate of the random cost $\X=f(x,\xi)$.
-Instead of minimizing $\E[f(x,\xi)]$, we turn to the problem \beq \min_{x\in X}\cR(f(x,\xi)),\eeq where $ X$ is a certain deterministic feasible set of decisions.
+As explained in detail in Rockafellar (2007) and Shapiro et al (2009), it is reasonable to replace $\E(f(x(\xi),\xi))$ by a more general {\em risk measure} $\cR(f(x(\xi),\xi))$, where $\cR$ is a functional defined on the 1-dimensional probability space $\sL^2_1$ ($\sL^2$ for short), in which norm and inner product are respectively defined as $ \|\X\|_2:=\left[\E(\X^2)\right]^{{1/2}}$ and $\lan\ze,\et\ran:=\E(\ze\et).$ For notational convenience, we shall specifically use $\et$ and $\ze$ to represent 1-dimensional random vectors, i.e., random variables, while use other Greek letters to denote general (probably, higher-dimensional) random vectors.
+Instead of minimizing $\E(f(x(\xi),\xi))$, we turn to the problem \beq \min_{x(\cd)\in X}\cR(f(x(\xi),\xi)),\eeq where $X$ is a certain feasible set of $x(\cd)$.
 For convenience of discussion, we henceforth call \reff{P1} the {\em risk minimization} problem.
-This idea can be extended to include ``risk measure constraints" $\cR_i(f_i(x,\xi))\le0,i=1,...,m,$ in the definition of the feasible set $X$.
+This idea can be extended to include ``risk constraints" $\cR_i(f_i(x(\xi),\xi))\le0,i=1,...,m,$ in the definition of the feasible set $X$.

-For both theoretical and practical purposes, we prefer $\cR$ to be ``coherent and averse".
-Let us begin with the definitions of coherent and averse risk measures, respectively.